alottabits/boardfarm-bdd/docs/ui_discovery_toolkit.md

-# UI Discovery Toolkit
+# UI Discovery Toolkit for Boardfarm

 ## Overview

-This document provides practical tools and scripts to help you discover, document, and test UI interactions for GenieACS (or any web application).
-Use these tools to systematically chart UI elements before implementing automation.
+The `boardfarm` framework provides tools to help you discover, document, and generate selector configurations for any device UI.
+This document provides practical examples of how to use these tools to create the `selector.yaml` test artifacts needed to configure a device's `gui` component.

-## Tool 1: Browser Console Element Inspector
+## Tool 1: Browser Console Inspector

+When you need to manually identify a specific selector or understand the UI's structure, the browser's built-in developer tools are invaluable.

 ### Quick Element Discovery